Understanding map

 stuff about all of this is, that with this idea, we can come up with different interpretation

 of the same function.
-And this kind of interpretation is what we can apply to map
+And this kind of interpretation is what we can apply to map.
+Actually we

 this